 There, Officers Bean, Mills, and Smith punched, kicked, and pepper-sprayed him.
 While he was handcuffed, another officer arrived and kicked him in the torso.
 Despite his critical condition, paramedics did not begin treating Nichols until about 16 minutes after arriving at 8:41 p.m.
 At 9:02 p.m., Nichols was transported to St. Francis Hospital after complaining of shortness of breath.
 He died three days later.
 The autopsy determined the cause of death was blunt force trauma to the head and ruled it a homicide.

 Police initially claimed Nichols was stopped for reckless driving.
-The five officers were fired on January 8, and on January 26, 2023, they were charged with second-degree murder, aggravated kidnapping, aggravated assault, official misconduct, and official oppression.
+The five officers were fired on January 8, and on January 26, 2023, after being charged with second-degree murder, aggravated kidnapping, aggravated assault, official misconduct, and official oppression.

-Nichols’ death sparked protests across the U.S. in cities such as New York, Los Angeles, and Chicago from January 28 to February 1, 2023.
+Nichols’ death sparked protests in New York, Los Angeles, and Chicago from January 28 to February 1, 2023.
 President Joe Biden called Nichols’ family, supporting their appeal for peaceful protest and vowing to push for the George Floyd Justice in Policing Act, a bill aimed at curbing police misconduct.

 Tyre Nichols’ death reignited calls for accountability and systemic reform in law enforcement, highlighting once again the urgent need for change in how policing is conducted in the United States.